sprintly/Sprintly-GitHub/README.md

 	Creating symlink...
 	Hook was installed at <repository>/.git/hooks/commit-msg

+**Important: you MUST install this manually in every git repository.
+This is a limitation of the way git implements hooks.
+Don't blame me!**

-Just make sure that your git user.email matches your Sprint.ly username, or the hook won't work.
+Tip: make sure that your git user.email matches your Sprint.ly username, or the hook won't work.
 If this happens, you will see the following message:

 	$ sprintly --install-hook
 	Creating symlink...